-2014 to 2015 planning period, up from \$8.3 million for the same time period in the 2013 to 2014 planning period.

-- Revenue Adequacy.
-FTRs were paid at 100 percent of the target allocation level for the first ten months of the 2014 to 2015 planning period.
-This high level of revenue adequacy was primarily due to the significant reduction in the allocation of Stage 1B and Stage 2 ARRs as a result of PJM's implementation of more conservative outage assumptions and additional constraints (closed loop interfaces) in the FTR auction model. - ARR and FTR Offset.
+- planning period, down from \$29.8 million for the same time period in the 2013 to 2014 planning period. - Revenue Adequacy.
+FTRs were paid at 100 percent of the target allocation level for the 2014 to 2015 planning period.
+This high level of revenue adequacy was primarily due to actions taken by PJM to address prior low levels of revenue adequacy.
+PJM's actions included PJM's assumption of higher outage levels and PJM's decision to include additional constraints (closed loop interfaces) both of which reduced system capability in the FTR auction model.
+PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs. - ARR and FTR Offset.
 ARRs and FTRs served as an effective, but not total, offset to congestion.
-ARR and FTR revenues offset 88.5 percent of the total congestion costs including the Day-Ahead Energy Market and the balancing energy market in PJM for the first ten months of the 2014 to 2015 planning period.
+ARR and FTR revenues offset 88.3 percent of the total congestion costs including the Day-Ahead Energy Market and the balancing energy market in PJM for the 2014 to 2015 planning period.
 In the 2013 to 2014 planning period, total ARR and FTR revenues offset 98.2 percent of the congestion costs. - Profitability.
 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
-In 2015, FTRs were profitable overall, with \$255.2 million in profits for physical entities, of which \$160.3 million was from self-scheduled FTRs, and \$171.2 million for financial entities.
+In 2015, FTRs were profitable overall, with \$339.3 million in profits for physical entities, of which \$229.1 million was from self-scheduled FTRs, and \$191.0 million for financial entities.